-Nurses should educate parents how to inspect their children for ticks at the end of an outdoor event, in an endemic area.
+Nurses should educate parents on how to inspect their children for ticks at the end of an outdoor event in an endemic area.
 While there are many repellants on the market, it is best to avoid them as the risk of harm is greater than any benefit.
-If one is going to use a repellant, DEET is the one product that is safe, however, it is not 100% effective. finally, the pharmacist should educate the patient about the harms of taking prophylactic doxycycline; a better strategy is to remove the tick as soon as it is visualized.
+If one is going to use a repellant, DEET is the one product that is often used; however, it is not 100% effective.
+Finally, the pharmacist should educate the patient about the harms of taking prophylactic doxycycline; a better strategy is to remove the tick as soon as it is visualized.

 Finally, pets can also develop Lyme disease and carry the tick.
 Hence, pet owners should examine their pets on a regular basis and remove the tick.
 There is no risk of acquiring Lyme disease by removing the tick.

-The prognosis for patients who are treated for Lyme disease is excellent with no residual deficits.
+The prognosis for patients who are treated for Lyme disease is excellent, with no residual deficits.
 However, a few individuals may develop a recurrent infection if an infected tick bites them.
 Individuals who receive late treatment may develop neurological and musculoskeletal symptoms.
 Lyme arthritis is not uncommon.
-Some patients may develop Lyme carditis that results in a heart block and requires temporary pacing of the heart.
-Despite the large numbers of people affected, Lyme disease is not fatal.
-There continues to be a debate about the existence of post-treatment Lyme disease, but so far, this diagnosis has been promoted by the lay public and media as there is no good evidence that such a condition exists.
-(Level V)
+Some patients may develop Lyme carditis which results in a heart block and requires temporary pacing of the heart.
+Despite the large number of people affected, Lyme disease is not fatal.
+There continues to be a debate about the existence of post-treatment Lyme disease, but so far, this diagnosis has been promoted by the lay public and media, as there is no good evidence that such a condition exists.
+[Level 5]

 (Click Image to Enlarge)

 Contributed by James Gathany, Center for Disease Control and Prevention (CDC PHIL)